JanelleG51/Whack-a-React/README.md

 The developer used [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) Service, [W3C Markup Validation](https://validator.w3.org/) Service and [JSHint](https://jshint.com/) to check the validity of the site code.

-All code passed through each validator with no errors.
+All code passed through each validator with no errors or warnings.

 ### User Stories testing:
 New users